Thoughts from an adult-onset, or fashionably late, hunter

 At this writing, I consider myself a multi-species angler and bow-walker.
 I have enjoyed scouting and earned a few good field stories (several of them comical).
 Quite a few questions have been answered and I have learned a good deal about myself.
 Each trip has provided intrinsic rewards and I am changed as a result.
 I feel as if I have caught something.

 I now look at deer differently.
 The more I learn about their behavior, actively or passively, the more I feel connected to the species (whitetail).
 I had scouted a few places with minimal sign before I found my current hunting spot.
 On my initial scout (August 2019), I spooked a doe and fawn.
 It was thoroughly enjoyable and educational to watch her protect her offspring; there was the stamp, the snort, and then impressive acrobatics.
 I was in awe as she bound through the bush, easily clearing waist-high brush, with her fawn working hard to keep up but moving with similar grace.

 Where I once had a singular outdoor focus, I now find myself planning to maximize the time between hunting and fishing.
 Striving to be a more complete outdoorsman will continue to be a major motivator.
 However, I also look forward to taking long walks with my bow, learning from my failures in the whitetail woods, and reveling in the pride of providing for my family.
 And while I may be fashionably late to the party, the only thing that matters is that I’ve arrived.

-Gary Maerz is an adult-onset hunter residing in New York.
+Gary Maerz is a fashionably late hunter residing in New York.
 He enjoys volunteering with multiple conservation organizations, writing, hunting deer, and taking his kids out on freshwater fishing trips.